dispatchrun/net/README.md

 ## Dialing

-The library will automatically configure the default HTTP transport to use the `Dial` function from this library
+The library will automatically configure the default HTTP transport to use the `Dial` function from this library.

 To make outbound HTTP connections you just need the following import somewhere: